453483289/PinAFL/README.md

 # Change Log

 - *2017.6.28* fixed some bugs(crash,bitmap,etc.)
-- *2017.7.7*  add in memory mode, but still not stable
+- *2017.7.7*  add in memory mode, but still not stable for the mult-threads targets.

 # Notes